AstroJH/agnsf/README.md

 AGNSF can estimate uncertainties on the structure function for every lag bin.
-Uncertainty is reported as an **asymmetric interval** `[lower, upper]` (`SFUncertainty`), where NaN means "not estimated".
+Uncertainty is reported as an **asymmetric interval** `[lower, upper]` (`Uncertainty`), where NaN means "not estimated".
 Symmetric estimates are represented by `lower == upper`.

 ### Configuration